Qualifying for insurance coverage can sometimes be a difficult task if you deal with any kind of an unfavorable health condition.

-Qualifying for life insurance coverage can be a difficult task if you have any kind of an adverse health condition.
-This is because, depending on the condition that you have, you could be viewed as a higher risk to the insurance company.
+This is because, depending on what condition that you have, you could be viewed as a higher risk to the insurance company.

 Some applicants are denied for coverage altogether by the insurer if their condition is viewed as being too risky, while others are approved as a Substandard policy holder and are required to pay a higher amount of premium than those who are Standard – or average – risks.

-Perhaps you have other conditions such as someone looking for life insurance after having a stroke.
-We can help answer your questions about this condition and many more.
+Perhaps you have other conditions such as one searching for life insurance after having a stroke.
+We will help answer your questions about this condition and many more.

-Applicants who have been diagnosed with coronary artery disease – also sometimes referred to as coronary heart disease – are typically viewed as being a higher risk of claim to life insurance companies.
+Applicants who have been diagnosed with coronary artery disease – also sometimes referred to as coronary heart disease – are typically viewed as being a riskier claim to life insurance companies.
 One reason for this is that this particular condition is the leading cause of death among both males and females in the U.S. today.

-Therefore, when applying for life insurance with coronary artery disease, it is important that you allow time for the underwriters to carefully review your application and other information.
-In addition, you should expect in most cases to pay a higher amount of premium rate for your insurance coverage.
+Therefore, when appealing for life insurance with coronary artery disease, it is important that you allow time for the underwriters to carefully review your application and other information.
+In addition, you should expect in most cases that your premium that you have to pay to be costlier for your insurance plan.

 What the Life Insurance Underwriters Will Look For

-When reviewing your application for coverage, the underwriters will be looking at several criteria prior to making a determination as to whether or not they will accept you.
+When looking over your application, the underwriters will be looking at several criteria prior to making a judgment as to whether or not they will accept you.
 These include:

 - Your current age